 The Company records a contract asset when revenue is recognized prior to being billed.
-Contract assets are included in prepaid expenses and other current assets on the consolidated balance sheet and were not significant as of January 31, 2024 and 2023.
+Contract assets were \$1.7 million as of January 31, 2025 and not significant as January 31, 2024.
+Contract assets are included in prepaid expenses and other current assets on the consolidated balance sheet.